OcelotBabou/Quartz/content/2-The World/Regions/Donatus Stultitia.md

 ### 3. **History**

-Legends surrounding the Donatus Mirage Plains recount the tale of Donatus, the mortal son of Vilcren, the great deity of agriculture.
+Legends surrounding Donatus Stultitia recount the tale of Donatus, the mortal son of Vilcren, the great deity of agriculture.
 Gifted with Vilcren's scythe and horn of [[Poraal Oir]], tools that could coax life from barren earth, Donatus was a child of significant promise.
 Under the nurturing guidance of Vilcren, he thrived, but as he grew, so too did his ambition and pride.
 Ensnared by the allure of his own talents, Donatus embarked on a journey to demonstrate his superiority over his divine mother.

 In the arid expanse of what is now the Donatus Mirage Plains, he attempted to create a realm that mirrored his vision of prosperity and fertility, challenging the natural order established by Vilcren.
 His hubris led him to believe he could surpass his mother’s prowess in agriculture and control over nature.
 However, his actions provoked the ire of Vilcren, who saw her son's arrogance as a direct affront to her authority.

 As punishment for his audacity, Vilcren cursed the land that Donatus sought to transform.
 Instead of a fertile paradise, the plains became a harsh, drought-stricken landscape, symbolizing the consequences of human overreach and arrogance.
 This curse, according to legend, is the reason for the perpetual state of drought that plagues the plains, broken only briefly each year when the rains return as a reminder of what the land might have been under divine favor.

+As a direct consequence of the curse laid upon it, the Donatus Mirage Plains have evolved into a forbidding landscape, scarcely visited by humans except those daring or desperate enough to cross.
+The harsh environment has become a breeding ground for gnolls.
+These gnoll tribes are not mere survivors but have adapted impressively to the inhospitable conditions.
+The gnolls' presence has effectively deterred most from attempting to traverse the plains, leading travelers and trade caravans to opt for the longer, northern routes around this desolate territory.

 ### 4. **Political Structure**